Noriskky/Scripts/README.md

 # Scripts

-Hey this is my Collection of my Personal Shell Scripts. 😁
+Hey this is my Collection of my Personal Shell Scripts.
+Have fun with them 😃